bramsubic/rattleRace/README.md

 - JS, HTML/CSS

 ### Getting Started
-Use the arrow keys or the numeric keypad to movew the snake's head, try to eat all of the apples to advance to the next level
+Use the arrow keys or the buttons on the screen to move the snake, try to eat all 10 of the apples before the time is up to win!

 ### Next Steps
-- track high scores
-- add apples worth more points
+- get the snake to move on it's own
+- get the snake to grow every time it eats an apple
+- randomly position new apples on the board
+- set boundaries for the snakes move outcomes

 ### Wireframe